techninja/cncserver/API.md

 `200 OK`.
  * `lastDuration` in return data can be used in conjunction with ignoreTimeout to allow the client to manage timings instead of waiting on the server.
+ * Absolute measurement is only supported by bot configurations that define `maxAreaMM` width and height.
+For non-planar bots like the EggBot, absolute measurements of the X axis could never reliably match to real world constants as a differing egg size would change this measurement, so sending an `abs` option will result in a `406` error.

 * * *